 We have recently returned from a holiday travelling through Croatia and Bosnia Herzegovina, two countries that we have long wanted to visit.
 We decided to take a fly-drive trip, flying in and then hiring a car so that we could have flexibility touring through these two beautiful countries.
+We spent 1 day in Mostar exploring this beautiful city with its iconic bridge.

 Driving in Bosnia and Croatia